-The main goal of the InfoSphere is to strengthen the pupil's ability to handle with technic in various ranges of tasks.
-Students should perceive that they earn skills in technical analysis and systematic technic design and that they use systematic methods of informatics.
+The main goal of the InfoSphere is to strengthen the pupil's ability to deal with technics in various ranges of tasks.
+Students should perceive that they earn skills in technical analysis and systematic technic design and that they use systematic methods of computer science.
 Especially it should be worked on open tasks, which require various and creative solutions in teams and which promote cross-discipline competences.

 The student laboratory for computer science can be used to expand the classic computer science lessons and connect recent research with school contents.

 The student laboratory is open to every level of education (all types and classes of Schools) and computer science workgroups.
 It allows the approach of current subjects in a different and maybe more interesting way, as the InfoSphere allows for different technical setups, which cannot be achieved at school.

 This way subjects are more appealing and more impressive to students.
 They are directly connected to their life (i.e. smartphone-programming, GPS systems, social networks).
 They extend their point of view towards new and fascinating subjects like visual cryptography, the limits of computer-calculable problems, and other current computer science research topics.

 The integration of school external education-modules into the classes is an important concern.
 Most of the modules can be completed independent of a computer science course, a far greater response can be achieved in conjunction with a current topic of a computer science course.
 The compatibility of every InfoSphere module to the curriculum (NRW-Informatiklehrplan) is described in the module handbook and allows interested teachers integration into their courseplan.